 - Introduction to SQL and relational databases

 - Automating repetitive task by working with UNIX shell.

 The list is not exhaustive - all training materials are freely available under the Creative Commons - Attribution License from the Data Carpentry's lesson repository.
 Materials can be reused in any way you wish, without asking for special permission, provided that the original source is cited.

 Data Carpentry is programme inspired by Software Carpentry.
 Both programmes maintain close ties which helps to build a community of practice among the instructors and expand the base of teaching materials.
 Data Carpentry aims to teach the skills that will enable researchers to be more effective and productive in working with data.

-As an official Data Carpentry Foundation Partner, we coordinate Software Carpentry activities in the UK by helping organise workshops for the UK research community.
-For more information about our collaboration with Data Carpentry or organising a Data Carpentry workshop in the UK, email us at email@example.com.
+For more information about Data Carpentry or organising a Data Carpentry workshop in the UK, email us at firstname.lastname@example.org.